jamesthurley/jamesthurley.github.io/content/lightroom-vs-x-transformer-demosaicing.md

 The brighter the pixel the greater the difference compared to Lightroom's default rendering.
 Note that the X-Transformer files have a watermark present as I am using the evaluation version of the software.

-Many of the images below are auto-playing slideshows, which is useful for seeing the differences at a glance.
-However I recommend manually clicking between the images to give yourself time to fully appreciate the differences.
+Many of the images below are slideshows, which you will need to click through to see the differences being discussed.
 Looking at them on a large screen also helps.

 {{ carousel(width=500, items="man-enhance-details-diff.png|Enhance Details,man-more-detailed-diff.png|X-Transformer More Detailed,man-smoother-diff.png|X-Transformer Smoother") }}